Updated: July 20, 2023 - 8 min read

 Did I answer your question/Is this what you wanted to know/Does this clarify your point?

 Exactly!
 You are given another opportunity to answer something.
 This is where being extra attentive pays off.
-If you were able to create an interesting dynamic, you can top it off by adding information about your background.
+If you were able to create an interesting dynamic, you could top it off by adding information about your background.
 For instance:

 Yes, I am happy to hear that.
-I am actually very involved in local volunteering initiatives and I like to hear that you care about things that matter to me.
+I am actually very involved in local volunteering initiatives, and I like to hear that you care about things that matter to me.